-- If the play is made, then the original play result is used (think of this as an out that remained an out or an out that wasn't turned into a hit by bad fielding). - If the play is not made, refer to the Hits on Out Play Results Type Range Checks chart on the Range Plays page to get the type of hit (for example, a range check on a Normal Fly turns into a single)
+- If the play is made then the original play result # is used for the play result and base advance (think of this as an out that remained an out or an out that wasn't turned into a hit by bad fielding). - If the play is not made refer to the Hits on Out Play Result Type Range Checks chart on the Range Plays separate charts page to get the type of hit the previous out result now becomes (example: a range check on a Normal Fly turns into a single if the play is not made).

-Using the Optional Ball Park Effects (a BP # on the range Check tri fold chart following the standard range fielder number requirement):
+Using the Optional Ball Park Effects (a BP # on the flip card following the standard range fielder number requirement):

-- If there is a green BP # following the range rating number requirement then the Ball Park ratings are used instead of the fielders range rating to resolve the play (except for Deep Flys since they take into account the ball parks separate left and right handed batters ratings on every Deep Fly so the optional effects are not necessary.
-You would resolve these with the standard range check routine above). - To resolve the range play using the BP # you would take the value of the BP rating to the Ball Park card of the home team and refer to the appropriate column (determined by the type of play being checked - single, long fly etc.) to resolve the play.
+• If there is a green BP # following the range rating number requirement then the Ball Park ratings are used instead of the fielders range rating to resolve the play (except for Deep Flys since they take into account the ball parks separate left

+- and right handed batters ratings on every Deep Fly so the optional effects are not necessary.
+You would resolve these with the standard range check routine above). - To resolve the range play using the BP # you would take the value of the BP rating to the Ball Park card of the home team and refer to the appropriate column (determined by the type of play being checked single, long fly etc.) to resolve the play.